inrupt/solid-client-authn-js/packages/browser/examples/single/script/README.md

 # `solid-client-authn-browser` sample app

-This application provides a snippet of code showcasing usage of the `solid-client-authn-browser` library in React components, with a bundler.
+This application provides a snippet of code showcasing usage of the `solid-client-authn-browser` library in a `script` tag, without using a bundler.

 ## Install and run